 - Cook about 2 minutes, turning shrimp over once, until just cooked through, and then transfer to a large plate.

-- While the sauce is simmering, cook Spaghetti according to package directions.
+Cook Spaghetti according to package directions.
 Drain and set aside.

 Add spaghetti and shrimp into the simmering red wine tomato sauce.
 Mix well.

 Serve sprinkled with Parmesan cheese.